How to Dispose of Fertilizer Safely and Responsibly

 2. Step-by-step instructions for safe disposal methods.

-3. Information booths providing educational materials.
+3. Information booths with educational resources.

 3. Promote upcoming workshops and disposal events.